Brees throws 3 TDs, Saints defeat Panthers on last-second FG

 Wil Lutz kicked a 33-yard field goal as time expired to give the host New Orleans Saints a 34-31 victory over the Carolina Panthers on Sunday afternoon.
 Drew Brees passed for 311 yards and three touchdowns and drove the Saints (9-2) 65 yards in less than two minutes to set up Lutz's kick.

 Michael Thomas, the NFL's leading receiver, caught 10 of Brees' passes for 101 yards and a touchdown.
 He reached 100 pass receptions for the third consecutive season on a first-quarter catch.
 He later surpassed 1,200 receiving yards for the season, making him the fifth player in NFL history to reach that total and 100 catches in three consecutive seasons.
-New Orleans took possession after Joey Slye was wide right on a 28-yard field goal attempt.
+New Orleans took possession with 1:56 to play after Joey Slye was wide right on a 28-yard field-goal attempt.
 Slye also missed two extra points and the Panthers, 5-6 after losing for the fourth time in five games, missed a two-point conversion.

 The Saints extended their 17-15 halftime lead when Brees threw a 20-yard touchdown pass to Jared Cook on New Orleans' first possession of the third quarter.
 Slye kicked a 52-yard field goal for Carolina before Brees threw a 3-yard touchdown pass to Thomas.